A DigitalNZ Story by Zokoroa

 Over the years there has been a range of stores, including Woolworths and, more recently, the Warehouse.
 In the 1960s, Friday night treats in front of cartoons on the TV were fish, battered sausages and chips.
 The local takeaway welcomed copies of the South Waikato News and NZ Herald newspapers to recycle as wrapping.
 The dining out treat was at the Chinese restaurant in town.
 The choices for dining experiences have since increased, including the fast food outlets that can be seen today.

 The local schools were a social hub of the community drawing families together.
-The first school built was Tokoroa School (later renamed Tokoroa East) which opened in 1915 with a roll of 9 students and closed in 2010.
+The first school built was Tokoroa School (later renamed Tokoroa East) which opened in 1915 with a roll of 9 students and closed at the end of Term One in 2010.
 (See The story of Tokoroa East School.)
 In 1954 the second school opened and was named Tokoroa Central School.
-With further increases in the population, two more schools opened in 1965 - Tokoroa South School (now named Strathmore School), and Matarawa School (which later closed in 1999).
+Tokoroa High was officially opened in October 1957, Amisfield School in 1956, and Matarawa School in 1958 (and later closed in 1999).
+With further increases in the population, Tokoroa South School (now named Strathmore School) opened in 1965.
 As Tokoroa's population increased, new schools were built (see Wikipedia article) and tertiary education options were provided.

 (This DigitalNZ story was created in 2018 and updated in January 2022)